 News and Events

 At Kingswode Hoe we have a busy programme of events, activities and highlights throughout the year.
-We have a very inclusive approach and are committed to ensuring all students have access to trips, opportunities and experiences to help develop a wide range of skills, in and outside the classroom.
+We have a very inclusive approach and are committed to ensuring all pupils have access to trips, opportunities and experiences to help develop a wide range of skills, in and outside the classroom.

-German Language and Culture Day
+Spanish Language and Culture Day

 World Book Day Celebrations

 World Book Day was on Thursday 2 March which gave Kingswode Hoe the opportunity to celebrate reading and encourage pupils to explore the pleasure of books.
 To mark the occasion, pupils were invited to draw a picture of their favourite book character and explain what they like about them.
 I received so many entries and whilst I thoroughly enjoyed looking at them all, there could only be six winners:

 Congratulations to these pupils and thank you to everyone that entered.
 I look forward to planning an even bigger celebration next year!

 In March, Kingswode Hoe School pupils were involved in a whole school sponsored fitness challenge, led by visiting athlete Laura Samuel, a British track and field athlete.
 She has a personal best of 14.09 m for the triple jump event, which ranks her third among British women.

 Laura’s visit was organised by Sports Champions UK and the school chose to donate their share of funds raised through sponsorship to Sport Relief.
 Laura led a question and answer session with Year 11 pupils, followed by a talk and demonstration to the whole school in a special assembly.
 She presented certificates and photographs to fund raisers.

 Pupils and staff enjoyed taking part in the fitness challenge and hearing her inspirational story.
 They also loved having the opportunity to see a real silver medal up close from the 2014 Commonwealth Games.